nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 2. **RNAseq Consensus Pipeline Subworkflow**

    - Description:
-     - This subworkflow uses the staged raw data and metadata parameters from the Analysis Staging Subworkflow to generate processed data using [version G of the GeneLab RCP](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md).
+     - This subworkflow uses the staged raw data and metadata parameters from the Analysis Staging Subworkflow to generate processed data using either:
+       - [Version G of the GeneLab RCP](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md) when the `--mode` parameter is omitted (default)
+       - [The GeneLab Prokaryotic RCP](../../Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md) when using `--mode microbes`

+       The selection impacts the choice of aligner and read counter tools used in the pipeline.

 3. **V&V Pipeline Subworkflow**